- Sorry, there are no new events at the moment. Make sure to check back for updates.

 Career path exploration, resume reviews, identifying transferable skills, LinkedIn profiles, cover letters, networking, and practice interviews are just a few of the services offered to UNT students and alumni free of charge!
 To schedule an appointment, find your Career Coach in the College Career Community for your major.

-Matthew Mendoza, UNT Alumnus and first generation college student, talks about his career journey and gives practical advice for all students.
+In this video, Matthew Mendoza, UNT Alumnus and first generation college student, talks about his career journey and gives practical advice.